 Disconnect the power and lock out/tag out the pump disconnect.
 Remove the pump motor fan guard and rotate the pump fan/shaft several turns by hand.
 Reassemble the fan guard and return to service.

-NOTE: For the eco-ATWB and eco-ATWB-H, please consult the Sage® Control System manual.
+NOTE: For the eco-ATWB, eco-ATWB-E, and/or eco-ATWB-H, please consult the Sage® Control System manual.

 Water Treatment and Water Chemistry